voschezang/coding-handbook/goals-planning-strategy.md

 Why does this organization exist.
 A *persistent*, long term goal.

 **Objective**
-That what you want to achieve in the next quarter or year.
+That <u>what you want</u> to achieve in the next quarter or year.
 A time-bound, *qualitative* goal that is ambitious, inspirational and motivational.

 - (for projects) A target state that differs from the current state.
 - This can be an hypothesis.

 **Key Results**
-How you know that you are achieving the objective. *Quantitative* goals that are [measurable](https://en.wikipedia.org/wiki/SMART_criteria).
+<u>How you know</u> that you are achieving the objective. *Quantitative* goals that are [measurable](https://en.wikipedia.org/wiki/SMART_criteria).
 These are results of actions that you might take, not the actions themselves.

 - They should be so optimistic that only 60%-70% of them will be reached.

 - These may be time-based.
 E.g. the churn-rate at a given date.
 - (for projects) Target conditions that need to be satisfied in order to reach the target state.

+Add a confidence score for key result to track progress.

 **Initiative**
 An action that will bring you closer to a result.
 These should be flexible, in order to be able to respond to surprises.